radda-ui/GeminiAssistant/README.md

 ---

+## NOTE
+this package is still highly experimental few bugs are still present however it still works ok i hope i will be able to fix em as soon as possible
 ## Features

 **Interactive console** — a dedicated terminal-style panel where you type naturally and hit Enter to send.
 No popups, no input panels after the first message.
 Responses appear inline with syntax-aware formatting.